Contents

 2. Average Handle Time (AHT)

-AHT is the average amount of time an agent spends actively working on a single support interaction, from the moment they engage until the issue is resolved.
-Lower AHT directly correlates with higher support efficiency metrics and lower operational costs.
+AHT is the average time an agent actively spends working a single ticket, from the moment they pick it up to the moment it’s closed.
+Lower AHT means lower operational costs.
+Simple.

 3. First Contact Resolution (FCR) Rate